kraftman/mockuna/README.md

 `spy.args`
 - Arguments recieved by the spy. `spy.args[1][1]` would be the firt argument of the first call of the spy

+`spy.exceptions`
+- exceptions per call, or nil if no exception was thrown

 ### Call Methods:

 `spy:calledBefore(anotherSpy)`